-Trigger warnings: Rash of south Ottawa shootings worry police, residents
+Trigger warnings: Rash of south Ottawa shootings worries police, residents

 More than half of Ottawa's shootings in 2018 have happened in the city's south end